eagle-io/docs/source/topics/nodes/dashboard.rst

 Links
 ``````
-Links assign Nodes in the Workspaces Menu to Tiles so the corresponding data can be displayed and updated live.
+Links assign Nodes in the Workspaces Tree to Tiles so the corresponding data can be displayed and updated live.
 Each type of Tile may enforce specific Link requirements.
 For example the Location map tile can only be linked to a single Location Node.
 Some tiles allow for multiple links to be assigned.
 The link label is user configurable and displayed on certain tiles. ie. Historic chart legend, etc.

 Dashboard tiles can not be linked to Nodes in a different Workspace.

 You can *Change* the linked Node or Click the *x* to remove the link completely.
-Use the *Add link* button to display the Workspaces Menu and select a new Node to link.
+Use the *Add link* button to display the Workspaces Tree and select a new Node to link.

 .. only:: not latex